What is it?

 JBoss AS bundles H2 as an in-memory, in-process database.
 H2 is written in Java so can run on any platform JBoss AS runs.

-This is quickstart shows you how to use the H2 console with JBoss Enterprise Platform 6 or JBoss AS 7.
+This is quickstart shows you how to use the H2 console with Red Hat JBoss Enterprise Application Platform.
 It uses the

 greeter quickstart as a GUI for entering data.

 Note: This quickstart uses the H2 database included with JBoss EAP 6.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable and should NOT be used in a production environment!

 The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.

 All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.